The Purpose of the World Health Organization and Their Duties

 7. Promote a cross-sectoral approach to health.

-World Health Organization Jobs
+World Health Organization work

 Through WHO, they overcome various problems, namely: